jaymolinaro3-glitch/sparringpartner/README.md

 	Clients must not be able to escalate privileges or modify protected fields through request input

 Each claim is demonstrated with:

-	-A vulnerable endpoint
+	- A vulnerable endpoint
-	-A real exploit (via Burp/Postman)
+	- A real exploit (via Burp/Postman)
-	-A fixed comparison endpoint
+	- A fixed comparison endpoint
-	-Clear evidence of "break to fix"
+	- Clear evidence of "break to fix"
----

 ## Tech Stack